Casey-Seago/INSC592_Data_Analytics_and_Visualization_Projects/README.md

 # INSC592 Projects

 ## Citation_Analysis:
-This project had us find a luminary in our field of research and analyze his citations
+This project had us find a luminary in our field of research and analyze his citations.

 ## Sentiment_Analysis:
 We were given a dataset of customer reviews and had to perform sentiment analysis.